VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 ## Data model

-### What is a metric?
+### What is a metric

-Simply put, the `metric` is a numeric measure or observation of something.
+Simply put, `metric` is a numeric measure or observation of something.

 The most common use-cases for metrics are: